 Your guests won’t tell you detail-for-detail what they expect, nor should they have to.
 In many cases, they don’t necessarily know their expectations themselves.
 The sure-fire way to a positive guest review is to surpass the expectations that are unknown by offering your guests not only the information they need, but also the information that they never knew they needed, which will often prove to be the key to a genuinely memorable vacation, and the kind of getaway they want to experience again and again.

-Surpass your guests’ expectations by creating a digital welcome book customized for your rental and destination.
-Touch Stay offers user-friendly, digital welcome books that make it easy to connect with, and welcome, every guest.
+Surpass your guests’ expectations by creating a digital Airbnb guidebook customised for your rental and destination.
+Touch Stay offers user-friendly, digital Airbnb guidebooks that make it easy to connect with, and welcome, every guest.
 Learn more today.